Open PhD position

-We currently have open positions for PhD students and postdoctoral researchers.
+We currently have an open position for a PhD student interested in working in the field of biomimetics, zoology and engineering.
 Please click here for more information.

 More than 80% of all animals in the world are arthropods, and amongst them insects are the most diverse and abundant group.
 Insects inhabit almost all of the world’s ecosystems and show an astonishing variety of different evolutionary adaptations.
 Hence, insects are often considered to be one of the evolutionary most successful groups of animals.